EbreoShielaMay/Ebreo-Shiela_May_L._OOP_finalProject/README.md

 D'Bookstore is a digital bookstore management system designed to streamline book purchases and enhance the shopping experience.
 The system allows users to:

-* :notebook_with_decorative_cover: Browse book categories, including physical books and eBooks.
+* :information_desk_person: Browse book categories, including physical books and eBooks.

 * Add books to a cart or purchase directly.